 How to Create a Subdomain on WAMP

-As a developer first step to build a web application is setup on local machine.
-Which includes setting up virtual hosts for local application address.
-This post will walk you through the steps to create subdomain/V-Host on Windows using WAMP.
+As a web developer first step to build a web application is setup the environment for development on local machine.
+Which involves setting up virtual hosts for local application address.
+This post will walk you through the steps to setup subdomain/V-Host on Windows using WAMP.

 Open the hosts file and add an entry for your subdomain.
 On windows machine this file can be found in the following location: